himanshuc3/GitHub-markdown/README.md

   2. sass - For compiling scss into css
   3. marked - A node.js package parsing library for parsing different markdown syntaxes.
   4. jest - A testing library for react by facebook.
+  5. Enzyme - A testing library for react by Airbnb.